bentomhall/nih-system/homebrewery/world/player-options.md

 Manhunters are those who specialize in tracking down and dealing with civilization's refuse, of whatever race they may be.
 Those who harm others, those who prey on the weak, those who flout society's standards.
 Many of your preferred foes are humanoid, but more monstrous foes are not exempt.
 You are just as much at home in the cities and settled areas as you are in the wilds; your quarry goes to ground wherever they are most comfortable and you must find them there.
 A manhunter lives and dies by his reputation; it is his currency and one of his primary weapons.

 #### Information Gatherer
-At 3rd level, you gain proficiency in Charisma checks made to gain information.
+At 3rd level, you can apply your proficiency to any Charisma check made to gain information, whether or not you would normally be able to.
 Additionally, you learn the secret signals that identify one as an ally of the various criminal organizations of the known world.
 This does not gain you any direct favors, but grants access to black markets, fences, and other less reputable establishments.

 #### Fearsome Reputation
 At 3rd level, you've begun to establish a reputation as a hunter to be feared.
 This lets you unsettle the minds of the weak.
-As a bonus action on your turn, you can spend 2 STA to attempt to intimidate a number of creatures that can see and hear you equal to your proficiency bonus.
-The targets must speak at least one language that you are proficient in.
+As a bonus action on your turn, you can spend 2 STA to attempt to intimidate a number of creatures equal to your proficiency bonus.
+The targets must speak at least one language that you are proficient in and be able to see and hear you.
 Each target must make a Wisdom saving throw against your spell save DC.
 On a failed save, they are frightened of you for one minute.
-A creature who ends its turn where it cannot see you can attempt the saving throw again, ending the effect on a success.
+A frightened creature who ends its turn where it cannot see you can attempt the saving throw again, ending the effect on a success.
 Creatures that succeed on the saving throw are immune to this ability for 24 hours.

 Additionally, you have advantage on Charisma (Intimidation) checks made against any creature who can see you and who speaks a language that you are proficient in.
 \page